 While Hamburg is gorgeous and has a lot more to offer than Amsterdam, the canals are not everywhere.
 You need to get to certain parts of the city to see the canals.
 If you’re in Hamburg for one day and want to make the most of it, this is one of the canals that you should surely see.

 Nikolaifleet in Hamburg is one of the oldest spots of the city.
+As per me, it is the best Instagram spot in Hamburg.
 We reached here just by chance while we were exploring Hamburg by foot and didn’t want to leave.
 To give you the exact location, this is very close to Hamburg’s miniature wonderland.

 3) Explore St Pauli and Look at the Street Art